-Nausea may set in at any time of the day even though a majority of women experienced it in the morning hours.
-A woman’s body may also react to hormonal changes, and food smells causing vomiting.
+Nausea may set in at any time of the day even though a majority of women experience it in the morning hours.
+Your body may also react to hormonal changes and food smells causing vomiting.

 Even though nose bleeds is one of the symptoms of pregnancy in the 3rd month, it could be pretty alarming.
-One common reason for nose bleeding in pregnancy is increase in blood level and blood pressure.
+One common reason for nose bleeding is the increase in blood level and blood pressure.

 It is therefore advisable to visit your doctor in order to have related tests and examinations.

 You may notice that your trips to the toilet increase in the third month.
 Because your belly becomes bigger, it applies pressure to the bladder decreasing its volume tremendously.